Aggressive PHP Smart Caching

 Configuration

-The following items need to be configured to make the script operate in your own environment.
+The following variables can be configured for this script to operate in your own environment.

-- Set $cache_dir to the path to your cache directory (must end in slash).
+- Required: Set $smart_cache['cache_dir'] to the path to your cache directory, writable by the web server.